3omd4/AUTONOMOS-RC-CAR/README.md

 🏎️ AUTONOMOUS RC CAR (Atheer Control)
-This repository contains the software and hardware integration for an autonomous RC car.
-The system uses a 2D LiDAR for perception, a Jetson/Ubuntu machine running ROS 1 for path planning (wall-following), and an ESP-32 microcontroller communicating via Bluetooth Classic to drive the motors and servo.
+This repository contains the software and hardware integration for an autonomous wall-following RC car.
+The system uses a 2D RPLidar for perception, a Jetson/Ubuntu machine running ROS 1 Melodic for path planning, and an ESP-32 microcontroller communicating via Bluetooth Classic to drive the motors and steering servo.

-🛠️ System Architecture
+📋 System Prerequisites
-Perception: RPLidar node publishes /scan data to ROS.

-Control: Python wall-following nodes (wall_follow_right.py, etc.) calculate distance and error, publishing scaling percentages (-100 to 100) to /cmd_steer and /cmd_pwm.

-Bridge: A serial bridge script formats the ROS topic data into strings and sends them to the ESP32 over Bluetooth.

-Hardware (ESP32): Receives the string CMD:<steer>,<throttle>, calculates the exact raw servo angles and L298N motor driver PWM, and applies the physical outputs.
-It also reads an MPU6050 IMU to estimate speed and yaw.
+Brain: Ubuntu machine (Jetson Nano, laptop, or Raspberry Pi) running ROS 1 Melodic.

+Muscle: ESP32 Microcontroller.

+Sensors/Actuators: RPLidar (A1/A2), Standard Steering Servo, DC Motor with L298N Motor Driver, MPU6050 IMU.

-📦 Step 1: ESP32 Hardware Setup
+🛠️ Step 1: ESP32 Hardware Setup & Flashing
+The ESP32 acts as the low-level hardware driver.
+It receives percentage-based commands (-100 to 100) from ROS and maps them to physical PWM signals.

-Wiring:
+Hardware Wiring:

 Servo Motor (Steering): Signal -> GPIO 16

-L298N (DC Motor): IN1 -> GPIO 25, IN2 -> GPIO 33, ENA -> GPIO 12
+L298N (DC Motor): IN1 -> GPIO 25 | IN2 -> GPIO 33 | ENA -> GPIO 12

-MPU6050 (IMU): SDA -> GPIO 21, SCL -> GPIO 22
+MPU6050 (IMU): SDA -> GPIO 21 | SCL -> GPIO 22

-Flash the ESP32:
+Flash the Firmware:

 Open software/ESP-32/Atheer_RC.ino in the Arduino IDE.

-Ensure you have the ESP32Servo library installed.
+Ensure you have the ESP32Servo library installed via the Library Manager.

-Select your ESP32 board and flash the code.
+Select your ESP32 board, select the COM port, and upload the code.

-Open the Serial Monitor at 115200 baud.
-You should see [ESP32_Atheer] Booting... and [BT] Ready.
+Open the Serial Monitor (115200 baud) to verify it boots and says [BT] Ready.
 Waiting for connection....

-💻 Step 2: Bluetooth Pairing (Ubuntu/Jetson)
+📡 Step 2: Bluetooth Pairing & Binding (Ubuntu/Jetson)
-Because the ESP32 uses Bluetooth Classic SPP (Serial Port Profile), you must bind it to a Linux serial port so ROS can write to it like a USB cable.
+Because the ESP32 uses Bluetooth Classic SPP (Serial Port Profile), you must bind it to a Linux serial port so ROS can communicate with it like a standard USB device.

-Turn on the ESP32.

-Go to your Ubuntu Bluetooth settings and pair with the device named ESP32_Atheer.

-Find the MAC address of the ESP32 (you can find this in the Bluetooth settings, format XX:XX:XX:XX:XX:XX).

-Bind the Bluetooth device to a serial port by opening a terminal and running:
+1. Pair the Device:
+Open a terminal and run the Bluetooth configuration tool:

 Bash
+bluetoothctl
+Inside the prompt, type the following commands:

+Bash
+scan on
+# Wait until you see a device named "ESP32_Atheer" and copy its MAC address (e.g., AA:BB:CC:DD:EE:FF)
+scan off
+pair <YOUR_ESP32_MAC_ADDRESS>
+trust <YOUR_ESP32_MAC_ADDRESS>
+exit
+2. Bind the RFCOMM Port:
+Tell Ubuntu to create a virtual serial port linked to your ESP32.
+(Note: You must run this command every time you reboot the Jetson or power-cycle the ESP32).

+Bash
 sudo rfcomm bind 0 <YOUR_ESP32_MAC_ADDRESS>
-This creates a serial port at /dev/rfcomm0.
+3. Grant Permissions:
+Give ROS permission to read and write to the newly created Bluetooth port:

+Bash
+sudo chmod 666 /dev/rfcomm0
 ⚙️ Step 3: ROS Workspace Setup
+Compile the autonomy stack and ensure all Python scripts are executable.

 Open a terminal and navigate to your ROS workspace:

 Bash
-cd software/ros_ws
+cd ~/AUTONOMOS-RC-CAR/software/ros_ws
-Make sure all your Python scripts are executable:
+Make sure all Python nodes (including the Bluetooth bridge) have executable permissions:

 Bash
 chmod +x src/atheer_control/src/*.py